 To do well in this course, you must study daily.
 Not just before class or before a test.
 Work through HW as soon as assigned, begin working on the HW for a section the day it is done in class.
 This is VERY important.
 Just showing up to class is not enough.
-You will need consistent and proper practice to do well.
+You will need consistent practice to do well.

 Try problems yourself before asking for help or discussing with others.
 If you need help, see me, or go to tutoring.
 Do not stop working when you "feel" you've understood the material.
-It is important that you keep studying until you can solve problems as a matter of routine, and you can consistently get problems correct-in a timely manner, without the help of anyone or anything else.
+It is important that you keep studying until you can solve problems as a matter of routine, and you can consistently get problems correct.

 Prerequisites: I also expect you to remember the math that you have done before this course.
-The first two-thirds of the course, for example, relies heavily on concepts learnt in calculus 3, HEAVILY!
+The first half of the course, for example, relies heavily on concepts learnt in calculus 3, HEAVILY!
 This is not a calc 3 course, so I can't take time to go over calc 3 stuff (I will not, for example, teach the sections in topic 9).
 There is simply not enough time, as much as I'd love to be thorough.
 You just have to take it upon yourself to review calc 3 (and/or calc 1, 2, algebra, precalc,...) when necessary.
 I will assume you are all experts at the lower level math courses.
 If this is not currently true for you, make it true, quickly; like by the end of the week.